Skip to content

 mux := http.NewServeMux()

-That single mux.Handle("/", provider) is enough.
-The OP serves the SPA shell at /login/{uid}, the prompt JSON at /login/state/{uid}, and any file under StaticDir at /login/assets/{path...}.
+The OP returns the prompt JSON at /interaction/{uid}; your SPA bundle at /login/... consumes it via fetch.
 Pick the framework that fits your stack — the Go side is the same either way.

 Frontend snippet